andrepelegrini/snowflake_pipeline/README.md

     * `outstanding_principal = disbursed_amount - sum(payments)`

-## Question needing team clarification
+## Questions needing team clarification
 1. What is the official definition of **default**?
     * Days Past Due threshold (30/60/90)?
 Charge-off?
 Restructuring?
 2. Are there **multiple payments per disbursement** only (1:many), or can a payment be allocated across multiple disbursements?